alxekb/onepage/README.md

 Task description:

-1) A webpage should be created which will implement a simple calculator consisĕng of:
+[x] 1) A webpage should be created which will implement a simple calculator consisĕng of:

-a) two input fields, called a and b
+[x] a) two input fields, called a and b

-b) four buĥons labeled sum, difference, multiplication and division
+[x] b) four buĥons labeled sum, difference, multiplication and division

-c) one textarea element with edit mode disabled (read‐only)
+[ ] c) one textarea element with edit mode disabled (read‐only)

-2) Calculator must operate only on non‐negaĕve integer numbers lower than 100.
-When the form is invalid, the four buĥons menĕoned above should be disabled.
+[x] 2) Calculator must operate only on non‐negaĕve integer numbers lower than 100.

+[] When the form is invalid, the four buttons mentioned above should be disabled.

-3) When user fills the form and clicks one of the buĥons, the form content should be sent to the server with AJAX POST call; and the server response put directly into textarea element.
+[x] 3) When user fills the form and clicks one of the buttons, the form content should be sent to the server with AJAX POST call;

+[ ] and the server response put directly into textarea element.

 4) Server‐side code should work in following way:

-a) in case of invalid data provided “error” text should be returned
+[x] a) in case of invalid data provided “error” text should be returned

-b) all calculaĕons previously made should be stored in the database; if an operaĕon with given parameters hasn't been made yet, it should be saved; otherwise calculaĕon result should be fetched from DB
+b) all calculations previously made should be stored in the database; if an operation with given parameters hasn't been made yet, it should be saved; otherwise calculaĕon result should be fetched from DB

 c) server response should equal to 4 lines of text in following format:

+Operation: A

-Operation: A Result: B
+Result: B

 ID: C

-Count: D, where:
+Count: D,

+where:

-i) A will be equal to text interpretaĕon of the operaĕon (e.g. in numbers 24 and 23 A should be equal to “24 + 23”
-case of sum of
+i) A will be equal to text interpretaĕon of the operaĕon (e.g. in numbers 24 and 23 A should be equal to “24 + 23” case of sum of

-ii) B will be equal to calculaĕon result
+ii) B will be equal to calculaĕon result

-iii) C will be an DB document/record ID where given operaĕon data is stored
+iii) C will be an DB document/record ID where given operaĕon data is stored

-iv) D will equal to number of previous calls for given operaĕon
+iv) D will equal to number of previous calls for given operaĕon

-5) The form should be inacĕve during the data calculaĕon on the server side, i.e. the user is not allowed to request another calculaĕon if the previous one is not finished
+5) The form should be inactive during the data calculation on the server side, i.e. the user is not allowed to request another calculaĕon if the previous one is not finished

-6) Write tests to the apps funcĕonality, using whatever technology you prefer
+6) Write tests to the apps functionality, using whatever technology you prefer

-7) Source code of the applicaĕon above should be sent in form of a ZIP archive file
+7) Source code of the applicaĕon above should be sent in form of a ZIP archive file

 Things you may want to cover:

-* Ruby version
+Ruby version 2.5.3

 * System dependencies